A mathematical model of the Mafia game: Qualitative properties of

 \section{Qualitative properties of $w(n,m)$}

-It is worth investigating the qualitative behavior of $w(n,m)$.
-Some questions, which naturally arise, are: \begin{itemize} \item Does the addition of two citizens increase their winning-chance, i.e. is $w(n+2,m)<w(n,m)$? \item Does the addition of one citizen and one mafia member increase the mafia winning-chance, i.e. is $w(n+1,m+1)>w(n,m)$? \item Does the change of one player from a mafia member to a citizen decrease the mafia winning-chance, i.e. is $w(n,m+1)>w(n,m)$? \end{itemize} In fact, the above questions are equivalent, as we can see using using the recurrence relation \eqref{eq:w}
+Given the surprising effect of adding an additional citizen to a one-mafia-member game, some more questions naturally arise: \begin{itemize} \item Does the addition of two citizens increase their winning-chance, i.e. is $w(n+2,m)<w(n,m)$? \item Does the addition of one citizen and one mafia member increase the mafia winning-chance, i.e. is $w(n+1,m+1)>w(n,m)$? \item Does the change of one player from a mafia member to a citizen decrease the mafia winning-chance, i.e. is $w(n,m+1)>w(n,m)$? \end{itemize} In fact, the above questions are equivalent, as we can see using using the recurrence relation \eqref{eq:w}

 for $n-m\geq m>0$.
 After some cosmetic arithmetical operations we get

 The above relations can be directly translated into